juliuspfadt/juliuspfadt.github.io/index.md

 Hello.

-I am a postdoctoral researcher currently working on Bayesian model averaging for structural equation models alongside Eric-Jan Wagenmakers at the University of Amsterdam.
-The position is funded by a Walter-Benjamin-Fellowship from the German Research Foundation (DFG).
+I am a postdoctoral researcher at the University of Amsterdam, currently working on the ERC-project "Coherent Hypothesis Tests for Experimental Research" alongside Eric-Jan Wagenmakers.
+Previously, I worked on Bayesian structural equation modeling funded by a Walter-Benjamin-Fellowship from the German Research Foundation (DFG).

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
-In my published work, I have mainly focused on psychometrics, particularly reliability estimation and structural equation modeling.
+In my published work, I mainly focus on psychometrics, particularly reliability estimation and structural equation modeling.

 In addition to my research, I develop open-source tools for statistics, including modules for [JASP](https://jasp-stats.org) (BFpack, Factor, Reliability, SEM) and the R package Bayesrel.
 I am also a co-founder of [JASP Services BV](https://jasp-services.com).